nickjanssen/angus/README.md

 ### `angus sound on|off`
 Configures Angus to use sounds on build success/failure.
 By default disabled.

-For both commands, you can find the built files inside the `dist/` folder.
+The compiled files can be found inside the `dist/` folder.

 ## Bower